 Fifth edition of the Lyon Light Festival Forum gathers over 190 participants

-Last week, 194 participants gathered in Lyon for the 5th
+Over 190 participants gathered in Lyon for the 5th

 edition of the Lyon Light Festival Forum

-.
+from 6 to 8 December 2018.
 The event was organised by the City of Lyon and LUCI during the internationally acclaimed Fête des Lumières

 , held in Lyon every December.
 It attracted representatives from more than 20 cities, as well as light festivals organisers, artists and lighting designers from all over the world.